jsx-eslint/eslint-plugin-react/README.md

       "createClass": "createReactClass", // Regex for Component Factory to use,
                                          // default to "createReactClass"
-      "pragma": "React",  // Pragma to use, default to "React" "version": "15.0", // React version, default to the latest React stable release "flowVersion": "0.53" // Flow version
+      "pragma": "React",  // Pragma to use, default to "React" "version": "detect", // React version. "detect" automatically picks the version you have installed.
+                           // You can also use `16.0`, `16.3`, etc, if you want to override the detected value.
+      "flowVersion": "0.53" // Flow version
     },
     "propWrapperFunctions": [